shivam-singh-au17/pixentech-cms/README.md

 </div>
 ```

-This documentation provides a comprehensive overview of the Pixen Tech CMS Gaming Analytics Admin Panel, focusing on architecture, implementation patterns, and usage guidelines for future development and maintenance.
+This documentation provides a comprehensive overview of the Crash Live CMS Gaming Analytics Admin Panel, focusing on architecture, implementation patterns, and usage guidelines for future development and maintenance.